 Of course, there are instances in which a gun may be useful or even necessary.
 But if trained law enforcement officers have problems, what are my chances?
 And if that’s reasonable, why do so many people want and keep guns?

 The number of firearms – especially handguns, which have only one purpose: the killing of another human being – far exceeds the demand for hunting or sport shooting.
 The demand, in fact, in not based in reality but in our imaginations.

 Possessing a firearm – and certainly carrying one – gives a sense of power.
 It is literally the power of life and death.
 We are drenched not only in a heritage of Wyatt Earp and John Wayne but also in a present of Bruce Willis and “Death Wish.”
 TV and movies and video games extol the merits of shooting bad guys full of holes.
 I’m not blaming gun violence on the media; that stuff merely feeds an appetite, which has been around for centuries.

 It won’t be possible to stop the killing by guns until we understand just why we feel we need them.
 Culturally, we are still a young nation.
 We imagine ourselves just one step removed from the frontier, with threats around every corner.
-And we seems we are, especially after Las Vegas.
+And it seems we are, especially after Las Vegas.

 Jim Tortolano’s Retorts appears on Wednesdays.